boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ```

 Ok, we have almost all.
-No we want to dispatch an action to change our application state
+Now we want to dispatch an action to change our application state

 ```js
 store.dispatch({